checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 # Setting up your machine and building clang

 Note: The automation scripts used to build and test the Checked C compiler have now been moved to their own [repo](https://github.com/microsoft/checkedc-automation).
-For Windows builds we have deprecated msbuild and have now switched to using CMake with Ninja.
+We use CMake with Ninja for both Linux and windows builds.

 ## Setting up your machine

 See the clang [Getting started guide](http://clang.llvm.org/get_started.html) for information on how to set up your machine.

-We now use CMake and Ninja for Clang builds on both Windows and Linux.
 For Linux, install CMake 3.8 or later.
 For Windows, CMake is bundled as part of your Visual Studio install.

 ### Developing on Windows

 We recommend that you use a 64-bit version of Windows.
 We have found that the 32-bit hosted Visual Studio linker tends to run out of memory when linking clang or clang tools.
 You will want to use the 64-bit hosted Visual Studio toolset instead, which will require a 64-bit version of Windows too.

 Prerequisites:

 - Visual Studio 2017 or later, Python (version 2.7), and versions of UNIX command-line tools.
 We recommend using Visual Studio 2019.
+In the event you already have a Visual Studio 2017 installed and wish to upgrade to VS 2019, execute the following steps with the currently installed VS:
-  - For VS2019, go to Tools -> Get Tools and Features (this opens the VS installer)
+  - Go to Tools -> Get Tools and Features (this opens the VS installer)
   - Go to Individual Components
   - Scroll to the “SDKs, libraries, and frameworks” section (near the bottom of the list)
   - Check “C++ ATL for latest v142 build tools (x86 and x64)”
   - Install

-- For UNIX command-line tools, install them via [GnuWin32](https://sourceforge.net/projects/getgnuwin32/postdownload)
+- Install UNIX command-line tools via [GnuWin32](https://sourceforge.net/projects/getgnuwin32/postdownload)
   - In cmd prompt, cd to the download dir and run:
   - download.bat
   - install.bat C:\GnuWin32